 Jade comes in all shades of green.
 But did you know there is also black jade?
 Lately, non-Asian brands like Cartier and De Grisogono have been embracing the use of black jade.
 It gives the jewelry a sophisticated edge and an ultra-modern look.
 The dark jade provides an excellent contrast when set against white gold and diamonds.

 New trends in Si Dian Jin

 Si Dian Jin is a traditional Chinese wedding custom.
 It translates to “four pieces of gold.”
 Traditionally, the groom’s mother gives the bride a four-piece set of wedding jewelry.
 The set includes a pair of earrings, a ring, bangle, and a necklace.
 Solid, yellow gold is the traditional material for a Si Dian Jin set.
 However, modern in-laws and brides have been migrating toward jewelry with a contemporary look.
 Jewelry designer Choo Yilin’s Si Dian Jin set only uses gold as an accent.
 The primary material is an exquisite smoky white, gray, or light green jade wrapped elegantly with delicate vines or flowers.

 At F. Silverman Jewelers, you’ll find fine and fashion jewelry in all colors and shades.
 From bangles and earrings to necklaces and engagement rings, we have it all.
 And if you’re shopping for a one-of-a-kind piece, just ask us about our custom jewelry.
 We can create unique jewelry for you based on your designs or ours.
-If you have questions, you can get in touch at (201) 930-8883.
-Or, stop by our shop in Bergen County, NJ to browse our selection.
+If you have questions, you can get in touch or, stop by our shop in Bergen County, NJ to browse our selection.